Montipora Coral Care – A Complete Guide

 These corals are a type of small polyp stony (SPS) coral, which means that they excrete a hard calcium carbonate skeleton that houses photosynthetic zooxanthellae.
 SPS corals, such as Montipora, are the foundation for coral reefs as they build hard structures that shelter a plethora of life; they have evolved to be able to withstand turbid waters where other soft corals and large polyp stony (LPS) corals would be damaged by strong waves and currents.

 SPS corals also thrive in intense light.
-Some of the most notable species, like those from the Acropora coral genus, can be found at the top of the water column under direct sunlight.
+Some of the most notable species, like those from the Acropora coral genus, is found at the top of the water column under direct sunlight.
 Montipora corals are not as demanding when it comes to lighting, but they will still thrive in areas with lots of light available.

 Plating varieties that grow outwards from the reef will also choke out any other corals that might fall in the shadow below them.